 Non-judgemental, supportive counselling could provide a way out of what might feel like a maze, and offer the prospect of real change in your life.
-I aim to provide a supportive environment where distress or confusion can be safely expressed and gently explored.
-You may be struggling with old hurts or recent distress; I have fourteen years' experience with clients who seek relief from, and insight into, their concerns.
+I aim to provide a supportive environment which embraces diversity and where distress or confusion can be safely expressed and gently explored.
+You may be struggling with old hurts, trauma or recent distress; since 2003 I have worked with clients who seek relief from, and insight into, their concerns.

-Beginning counselling or therapy can seem daunting; contact me if you'd like a little more information, or to book an assessment session where your needs can be discussed and we can explore a way forward.
+Beginning counselling or therapy can seem daunting; contact me via the email tab if you'd like a little more information, or to book an assessment session where your needs can be discussed and we can explore a way forward.

-I offer one-to-one counselling and psychotherapy with adult clients in private, comfortable rooms in LE2 (1st floor) and in LE1 (ground floor) near the city centre and where I am an associate with Laura Baines-Ball Counselling and Psychotherapy.
+I offer one-to-one counselling and psychotherapy with individual adult clients (18+) in private, comfortable rooms in LE2 (1st floor) and in LE1 (ground floor) near the city centre and where I am an associate with Laura Baines-Ball Counselling and Psychotherapy.

 I am a member of the British Association for Counselling and Psychotherapy (BACP) and am listed on the BACP Register of Counsellors and Psychotherapists.
 I am, therefore, committed to adherance to the Framework for Ethical Practice.